chloe-just/UMBC-DATA606-Capstone/docs/proposal.md

 ### Optional Target Variable (Alternative Supervised Approach)

-If the project is reframed as a predictive modeling task, the following column could be used as a target variable:
+If my project is reframed as a predictive modeling task, the following column could be used as a target variable:

 - **average_rating**
   Represents the mean user rating for each book (range: 0.0 – 5.0)